samueltuoyo15/Dokugen/README.md

 ## Features

 -   ✅ **Automated Generation**: Automatically analyzes your project and generates a comprehensive README.
--   🎨 **Customizable Templates**: Choose from a variety of templates to match your project's style.
 -   🚀 **Easy to Use**: Simple command-line interface for quick and easy README creation.
 -   🌐 **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux.
--   🛠️ **Extensible**: Supports custom configurations and integrations.
+-   🛠️ **Options & Flags**: Support flags and options like generate from a template, overwrite e.t.c

 ## 🛠️ Technologies Used